alliance-genome/agr_curation/README.md

 #### Promoting code from alpha to beta
 1. Look at the [alpha-environment dashboard](https://alpha-curation.alliancegenome.org/#/)
-    and ensure that for each Entity and Onotology, the number in the `Database * count`  column matches the number in the `Search index * count` column (ignore the values for `Disease Annotations` and `Literature References`).
+    and ensure that for each Entity and Ontology, the number in the `Database * count`  column matches the number in the `Search index * count` column (ignore the values for `Disease Annotations` and `Literature References`).
 If there is a mismatch for any row, investigate what caused this and fix the issue first before continuing the deployment.
     It may be that the scheduled mass reindexing failed (run every Sunday 00:00 UTC), in which case a successful mass-reindexing must first be performed on the alpha environment, before continuing the deployment to the beta environment.